ruddfawcett/RFMarkdownTextView/README.md

 ### Installation without CocoaPods

-Just drag the RFMarkdownTextView folder into your project and import it.
+Just drag the RFMarkdownTextView and [RFKeyboardToolbar](http://github.com/rexfinn/RFKeyboardToolbar) folder into your project and import it.

 ```
 #import 'RFMarkdownTextView.h'